0xVox/traefik-officer/README.md

 ### Command Line Arguments:

 - `--log-file` - Point at your traefik access log.
+- `--json-logs` - Parse Traefik json formatted logs.
+Only certain fields are supported at the moment.
 - `--include-query-args` - Decide whether or not to split requests to a specific endpoint into separate metrics based on the arguments passed in the URL( `?arg=` and `&arg=` query strings).
 Not reccomended!
 Default false.
 - `--config-file` - Point towards a json config file to configure ignored patterns.
 Read on for more info.
 - `--listen-port` - Which port to serve metrics on.
 Suggest combining with [this metrics merger](https://github.com/rebuy-de/exporter-merger) to enable receiving metrics from both Traefik and Traefik officer.
 - `--max-accesslog-size` - Define the size, in megabytes, at which the traefik accessLog should be rotated.
 Default is 10, this is important to keep memory usage down.
 - `--strict-whitelist` - If this is enabled - ONLY request paths that match (a `string.Contains()`) the whitelist are enabled for metrics.
 If strict is false, the whitelist will be used to make exceptions for ignore rules.
 Default false.
 - `--pass-log-above-threshold` - Define the time, in ms, above which requests' traefik log lines will be passed through to stdout for further processing and investigation.
+Can be set to 0 to pass all access log lines.
+- `--debug` - Enables debug logging.

 ### Config File
 The config file is used to define things that should be ignored by the metrics publisher.
 An example of such a config file: